-The proper recovery of targets is discussed at club meetings and is practiced in the field.
-The WCHRRA Hunt Masters monitor the members technique during all club hunts to insure that our members leave no visible signs of our being there.
+The proper recovery of targets is discussed at club meetings throughout the year and is the recommended practice in the field.
+The WCHRRA Hunt Masters monitor the member's technique during all club hunts to insure that our members leave no visible signs of our being there.
 Our club stresses to all members, that our goal is to be invited back as friends to any hunt location.

 Club members while hunting on the lawn of an old house recently took the pictures shown here.

 STEP 1.
 The target is located by the detectorist and pinpointed.
 The target will usually be within a 3” center circle.
 The metal detector usually provides an approximate depth.
 The depth will be indicated on the control panel and the detectorist will be able to judge the depth and adjust the size of the plug to match.

 STEP 2: The detectorist will use a digging tool and cut a plug, leaving one side attached to the sod, sometimes referred to as a hinge flap and remove only as much soil as necessary to recover the target.
 This technique allows the grass roots to remain attached on the side.

 STEP 3: Once the target is recovered, the detectorist will begin refilling the hole.
 If the hole is deep and a fair amount of soil has been removed, the soil will be added back in stages and tamped down to prevent mounding.
 Note the removed soil has been placed on a cloth to help keep the area clean and not leave a dirt ring around the hole.
 The target in this case was a quarter recovered at a depth of 5".